nossi99/Nvidia-NIM_RAG_app/README.md

 3. Run: conda activate venv/
 4. Run: pip install -r requirements.txt

-After that you can run the app by: streamlit run app1.py
+After that you can run the app using streamlit: streamlit run rag_app.py

 Have fun :)